 Paul Maco defends municipal bond issuers, underwriters, municipal advisors, lawyers, rating agencies, companies and their employees in government enforcement matters as well as advises on regulatory and compliance matters.
 Paul brings his combined experience as a former senior official at the U.S. Securities and Exchange Commission (SEC) in SEC enforcement, regulatory, and policy formation, private sector enforcement defense and transactional work.
 He provides clients with a comprehensive perspective in enforcement, regulatory, and compliance matters before the SEC, Department of Justice (DOJ), Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board (MSRB) and states Attorneys General.
 He brings this same comprehensive perspective when advising clients on matters with the Office of Credit Ratings and corporate governance matters, as well as when conducting internal investigations or serving as special disclosure counsel for complex matters such as pension funding or large infrastructure projects.
 He coordinates public finance activities in the firm’s Washington office.

 Currently, Paul represents a local government and an investment bank in separate SEC enforcement formal investigations.
-He recently successfully represented a city in an SEC formal investigation; secured an Order Granting Reinstatement to Appear and Practice before the SEC as an Accountant for a CPA client; represented several state and local government issuers and underwriters in the SEC’s MCDC enforcement initiative, including three settled proceedings with underwriters.
-He recently successfully defended a rating agency in an SEC enforcement investigation.
+He recently successfully represented a city in an SEC formal investigation; secured an Order Granting Reinstatement to Appear and Practice before the SEC as an Accountant for a CPA client; represented several state and local government issuers and underwriters in the SEC’s MCDC enforcement initiative, including three settled proceedings with underwriters; and successfully defended a rating agency in an SEC enforcement investigation.